csev/dj4e/assn/dj4e_autos.md

 Extending the home application
 ------------------------------

-Since we will have a number of applications we will use the `home` application to provide convienent urls to switch between applications.
-If you did not use a template for your home page, it would probably be a good idea to switch to a template as shown in
+Since we will build a number of applications in this project, we will use the `home` application to provide convienent urls to switch between applications.
+If you did not use a template for your home page, it would probably be a good idea to switch to the template pattern as shown in:

 https://github.com/csev/dj4e-samples/blob/master/templates/home/urls.py